n3tsurge/ipblisted/README.md

 ## Demo
 ![Demo Image](https://github.com/krypticnetworks/ipblisted/blob/master/demo.gif)

+## Changelog

+## Open Tasks
+- Add an option to throttle the checks
+- Add an option to cache DNS A and TXT results to match their TTL
+- Thread the application by default, give the user an option to increase or decrease the number of threads

 ## Requirements
 ipblisted has a few requirements.
 I am working to reduce these requirements as much as possible.
 - requests